 - Coordinates friends & partner collaborations, supporting local chapters & I.A.M.C.A.’s mission.

-- Organizes & chairs nation/world news divisions.
+- Organizes & chairs national/world news divisions.

 - Hosts national election coverage & “national member town hall’s”.